-Most foreign or domestic visitors will probably find it convenient to bring a mobile phone with them or rent one when they get here; there’s almost no reason to fall back on land lines (fixed-location phones) here at all except for the sometimes-terrible coverage (see below…).
-But be aware that if you bring a phone from overseas, your GSM mobile phone from Europe or Australia won’t necessarily work here, as GSM is not the only mobile phone standard in the US (AT&T and T-Mobile do GSM here, but check beforehand with your own carrier, as there are all sorts of subtle and not-so-subtle incompatibilities between GSM systems).
-Also, unlike almost everywhere else in the Western world, mobile phone service here is not usually available pre-paid with a topping-up card, etc. — you usually need to sign a fixed-rate fixed-period contract to access a mobile phone network at all.
-On the other hand it’s usually quite easy to rent mobile phones here cheaply for short periods like a week or two as part of a travel package or from car rental places (etc.), so you might want to consider that as a good alternative.
+Most foreign or domestic visitors will probably find it convenient to bring a mobile phone with them and get a local SIM card when they get here; there’s almost no reason to fall back on land lines (fixed-location phones) here at all except for the sometimes-terrible coverage (see below…).
+But be aware that if you bring a phone from overseas, your mobile phone from Europe or Australia may only work with certain providers, as there are all sorts of subtle and not-so-subtle incompatibilities between the systems (check with your phone service provider first).
+Also, pre-paid and top-up mobile phone service here is less common than in the rest of the Western world, but it’s still fairly easy to find if you do your research (I have no recommendations one way or another).
+It’s also usually quite easy to rent mobile phones here cheaply for short periods like a week or two as part of a travel package or from car rental places (etc.), so you might want to consider that as a good alternative.

 A few basic tips on things like numbers, etc., for foreigners: